 the wider school context.

-[EITHER Option 1: There is no assumption that individual teacher salaries are portable and that the successful applicant will be paid the same salary, as that applicant was receiving as a teacher in a previous [school/academy/federation/trust], when newly appointed to this [school/academy/federation/trust].
-This includes where teachers, who are currently in receipt of upper pay school salaries, are newly appointed to this school/academy/federation/trust].
+There is no assumption that individual teacher salaries are portable and that the successful applicant will be paid the same salary, as that applicant was receiving as a teacher in a previous Cambois Primary School, when newly appointed to this Cambois Primary School.
+This includes where teachers, who are currently in receipt of upper pay school salaries, are newly appointed to this school.

-[The following sentence may or may not be included with option 1: However, the successful applicant’s current teacher salary will be considered during the determination of starting salaries for new appointments.]
+However, the successful applicant’s current teacher salary will be considered during the determination of starting salaries for new appointments.

-[The following sentence may or may not be included with option 1: The successful applicant will be offered a salary no lower than the applicant’s current teacher salary.]

-[OR Option 2: [Name of School/Academy/Federation/Trust] accepts the portability of individual teacher salaries and will determine that the successful applicant be paid at the same salary (or higher), as that applicant was receiving as a teacher in a previous school, when newly appointed to this [school/academy/federation/trust].
-This includes where teachers, who are currently in receipt of upper pay school salaries, are newly appointed to this school/academy/federation/trust.]

 9.0 Pay Progression Based on Performance

-In this [school/academy/federation/trust], all teachers can expect to receive regular, constructive feedback on their performance and are subject to annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
-The arrangements for teacher appraisal are set out in the [school/academy/federation/trust]’s appraisal policy.
+In this Cambois Primary School, all teachers can expect to receive regular, constructive feedback on their performance and are subject to annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
+The arrangements for teacher appraisal are set out in the Cambois Primary School’s appraisal policy.

 Evidence used in the performance management process should be agreed in advance between the appraiser and the appraisee and should relate directly to the appraisee’s annual objectives and be readily available from day-to-day practice, with performance reflecting the teachers’ standards, relevant to the role,

 Decisions regarding pay progression will be made with reference to the teachers’ appraisal reports and the pay recommendations they contain from appraisers.
 In the case of ECTs, whose appraisal arrangements are different, pay decisions will be made by means of the statutory induction process.
-[Name of Committee/Panel/Group of Governors/Trustees] will consider annually whether or not to increase the salary of teachers who have completed a year of employment since the previous annual pay determination and, if so, to what salary within the relevant pay ranges.
+Cambois Primary Schoolwill consider annually whether or not to increase the salary of teachers who have completed a year of employment since the previous annual pay determination and, if so, to what salary within the relevant pay ranges.